Child Support in Queensland

 - How care is shared between parents

-The same inputs produce the same result whether a parent lives in Brisbane, regional Queensland, or another state.
+The same inputs produce the same result whether a parent lives in Brisbane, regional Queensland or another state.

-If you want to estimate an assessment, you can use the Child Support Calculator, which applies the same formula used by Services Australia.
+Queensland does not have a separate child support calculator.
+You can use the Child Support Calculator, which applies the same formula used by Services Australia.

 Centrelink